wildpeaks/2018-example-typescript-webpack3-xsplit/README.md

 ## Assets

-Images referenced in modules get automatically added to the build (jpg, png, gif and svg), and tiny images are directly embedded as base64 values.
+Images referenced in modules get automatically added to the build (jpg, png, gif, svg), and tiny images are directly embedded as base64 values.

 CSS files referenced in modules get aggregated and postprocessed